kmmbvnr/viewflow-docs-v1/docs/material_dashboard.rst

          ...
     )

-After installation, there is the default user dashbaord shown.
-When any other custom dashboard is registred, they would replace the default dashboard.
+After installation, there is the default user dashboard shown.
+When any other custom dashboard is registered, they would replace the default dashboard.